damicon/zfswatcher/README.md

 - Periodically gets the zpool status output and parses it.

-- Sends notifications based on status changes.
+- Sends configurable notifications on status changes.

 - Supports the following notification destinations with configurable severity levels: